AlexHiesch/katacoda-scenarios/kubernetes-wp4/step1.md

 Verify with `kubectl get nodes`{{execute}}

 Setup your IDE:
-Install the Kubernetes extensions and restart the IDE
+1. Install the Kubernetes extensions
+2. restart the IDE
+3. Open up a Terminal